KnugiHK/wget-windows/README.md

 ### Build Environment

-Wget has been built using GitHub Actions and cross-compiled with mingw64 on Ubuntu.
+- **Native Windows Trust Store Support**: Wget has been built using GitHub Actions and cross-compiled with mingw64 on Ubuntu.
 It is completely safe to use and free from viruses.

-All the necessary libraries have been **statically linked**, so there is no need to use any third-party DLL.
+- **Statically Linked**: All the necessary libraries have been **statically linked**, so there is no need to use any third-party DLL.

+- **Native Windows Trust Store Support**: Unlike standard OpenSSL builds that require a manual `cert.pem` file, this build includes a custom patch to automatically trust the Windows Certificate Store.

 ### Wget features